 VW Transporter Fuel Economy

-To accommodate the AdBlue® tank, Volkswagen had to reduce the fuel tank capacity to 70 litres on the T6, compared to 80 litres on the T5.
+To make space for the AdBlue® tank, Volkswagen reduced the fuel tank capacity on the T6.
 With this in mind, you’d think you’d have to fill up more often.
-But the T6 also benefits from Volkswagen’s Bluemotion Technology, which overall reduces fuel consumption.
+But the T6 also has VW’s Bluemotion Technology, which overall decreases fuel consumption.

 For example, the auto start/stop feature switches the car off when it’s not in motion, while low rolling resistance tyres mean less friction on the road, so less energy and less fuel.
 T6s can also come with regenerative brakes, which store energy normally lost during braking and reuse it to accelerate or to start, meaning you need less fuel to get going.

 It’s worth mentioning though that, because of the auto start/stop and regenerative brakes, T6s usually need an added battery-to-battery charger.

 With the T6, VW made significant measures to reduce noise when compared to the T5.
 Even at low speeds, there’s little wind, road and engine noise – perfect for long, cruisy journeys.
 They also improved the gear transition on the T6 vs. T5, meaning you get a smoother, more comfortable driving experience.

 As well as the Anti-Roll Protection (ARP), Rain Brake Support, Ready Alert Brake and Hill Start Assist that you get with the T5, the T6 has some important added safety features.

 First of all, the T6 benefits from Front Assist which uses a radar system to monitor the distance and relative speed of the traffic ahead, warning you when you get too close.
 And at speeds of up to 19mph, it works with the City Emergency Brake function to automatically apply the brakes if it senses a collision.